 This recipe is what Patty’s mom has been making for years, It’s a tad sweeter than your typical Irish soda bread.
 This is where I come in.
 Before I met Patty, I was never much of a fan of Irish bread.
 It can be dry, crumbly, and kinda bland.
 I think we all know what I’m talking about.

-Patty changed everything I thought I knew about Irish soda bread.
-Served slightly warm, spread with room temp butter, it’s the most delicious Irish bread I’ve ever had.
+Served slightly warm, spread with room temp butter, it’s the most delicious Irish soda bread I’ve ever had.
 It’s not overly sweet, but sweet enough to make you forget about Irish bread ever being bland or tasteless.
-It’s the best Irish bread recipe ever.
+It’s the best Irish soda bread recipe ever.

-How to Make Irish Bread in a Skillet
+How to Make Irish Bread in a Cast Iron Skillet

 Bake at 375° F for 10 minutes, then at 350° F for 25-30 additional minutes.
 Don’t worry about cooling the oven down, simply turn down the heat and go drink some whiskey.

 Irish bread is traditionally served with dinner, but it goes really well with an Irish Coffee or Jameson’s AFTER dinner too.
 My mom serves Irish bread with homemade honey whiskey butter.
 YUP, butter with real honey and a small splash of Irish Whiskey mixed in.
 UNREAL